Operating Principles of Peristaltic Pumping through a Dense Array of Valves: Incorporating Valves into a Model for Peristalsis

-Here, $\bar{R}_0$ and $p_1$ are undetermined constants whose value is unimportant at this stage of the analysis.
-The pressure is nearly constant in space, and the time dependence is fixed by the value of $f(\bar{x}_v^i,\bar{t})$.
-In fact, the $\bar{y}$ dependence does not arise until $O(\epsilon^3)$, so the pressure between two closely spaced valves is nearly spatially independent, explaining the step-like profile observed in figure \ref{fig:convergence}.
-The flow is everywhere continuous, but cusps can be seen at valves.
-There appears to be pockets of flow between two closed valves when $\omega \tau$ is large.
-This is an immediate consequence of the continuity equation.
-The tube radius relaxes over a longer timescale when $\omega \tau$ is large, so the fluid motion also persists longer.
-Crucially, $\bar{Q}^i$ is suppressed by $\epsilon^2$, so the induced flow decreases rapidly as the volume of the storage region decreases.
-Although the $O(\epsilon^0)$ term in $\bar{R}$ is constant, the $O(\epsilon^1)$ term has explicit $\bar{y}$ dependence, arising from the slightly different forces applied across the length of the tube between two valves.
-This suggests that the approximation of constant radius will not be as good of an approximation as the approximations of constant pressure and zero flow as $\epsilon$ approaches zero.
-The radial discontinuity across a valve located at $\bar{x}_v^i$ is
+\end{widetext} Here, $\bar{R}_0$ and $\Bar{P}_1$ are undetermined constants and $\Bar{P}_2(\Bar{t})$ is an undetermined function of time.
+These approximate expressions for a confined fluid agree well with the exact solutions, as demonstrated in figure \ref{fig:closed_region}.
+The pressure is nearly constant in space in between two valves, and the time dependence is dominated by the value of $f(\bar{x}_v^i,\bar{t})$, explaining the step-like profiles observed in figure \ref{fig:closed_region}$b$.
+The flow is everywhere continuous, but cusps can be seen at valves, as shown in figure \ref{fig:closed_region}$c$.
+Crucially, the flow between the valves is suppressed by $\epsilon^2$, so the induced flow decreases rapidly as the valve spacing decreases, but may be noticeable in a highly compliant vessel with small $\kappa$.
+The radius displays rapid oscillations due to the $\bar{y}$-dependent term at $O(\epsilon^1)$, as seen in figure \ref{fig:closed_region}$a$.
+These oscillations describe how slightly different forces applied between two valves can cause a large gradient in the radius.